 Spending a month in Greece was like living in a cloud of blue and white.

-The food is amazing; every day we filled up of fresh fish, Greek salads, creamy yogurt and delicious slouvaki.
+The food is amazing; every day we filled up with fresh fish, Greek salads, creamy yoghurt and delicious slouvaki.
 I made friends for life with a couple of amazing locals who take great pride in their hospitality; and the hundreds of islands in the country could keep me island hopping there forever, which is about how long I wanted to stay there.